Data Centers in Bologna

 Network & Connectivity Ecosystem

-Bare Metal: Bare metal server options are available, providing dedicated, high-performance computing resources.
-Providers like OVHcloud and IONOS offer solutions suitable for workloads that demand direct hardware access without virtualization overhead.
+Bare Metal Bare metal server options are available in Bologna, providing dedicated, high-performance computing resources.
+Providers such as phoenixNAP and OVHcloud offer solutions suitable for compute-intensive workloads that require direct hardware access.

 Power Analysis